evmos/docs/docs/protocol/evmos-cli/alternative-dbs.md

 and related dependencies.

 The installation process described below applies to Ubuntu OS.
-For other operating system, refer to the [rocksdb installation guide](https://github.com/facebook/rocksdb/blob/v9.2.1/INSTALL.md).
+For other operating systems, refer to the [rocksdb installation guide](https://github.com/facebook/rocksdb/blob/v9.2.1/INSTALL.md).

 ### Install dependencies